 1 teaspoon potato starch (or corn starch)

 1 teaspoon chili oil

-*1 Boil udon following the package’s description.
+*1 Boil udon according to the package.

 *2 If miso paste already contains dashi, don’t need dashi granules.
 I use miso paste containig dashi this time.

 1. Heat onion in a microwave for 2 min before start cooking (so that the time to cook is able to be reduced).

 Saute ground meat with garlic and Chinese chili bean sauce until the color changes.